-I am currently a postdoctoral fellow in the Dartmouth College Society of Fellows and Department of History.
+Since late 2018, I have held a lectureship in the History of Science at the University of Edinburgh.
 My main extra-curricular activity is as a member of the volunteer board of the Telluride Association, an educational not-for-profit that creates unusual educational opportunities for talented and socially-engaged high school and university students.

 I study the relationship between abstract knowledge and the modern world.
 Combining historical, sociological, and other methods, I investigate how people produce such knowledge; how it derives from their social, political, and other contexts; and how they use that knowledge to shape those contexts in turn.

 This topic has taken me to a wide range of subjects over the years, from dots and diagrams in sixteenth-century books, to mathematical rigor in the wake of the French Revolution, to Victorian anthropologists' attempts to understand the farthest reaches of prehistory by asking how civilizations learn to count, all the way to present-day mathematicians' efforts to collaborate using technologies as grand as the Internet and as mundane as chalk and blackboards.
 You can read about all of these topics in articles available on my publications page.

 Much of my current research revolves around two big questions:

 The questions are more closely related than one might think.
-For both, I look at how changes to social structures and material technologies alter the nature of such abstractions as mathematical theories or national identities.
+For both, I follow how changes to social structures and material technologies alter the nature of such abstractions as mathematical theories or national identities.
 I try to understand how pedagogy and communication change how people view the world and reach productive consensus about those views.
 I also show how some of the most seemingly universal and certain things people know come about only through embracing (and sometimes ignoring) fundamental ambiguities and idiosyncrasies in that knowledge.

 The best way to reach me is by email to my first name at this website's domain (ending with dot com).
 Follow me on Twitter @MBarany.